crystalchavez99/Hackathon-Project/README.md

 [Access Product](https://learning-platform-14b59.web.app/)

 ## About the Project
-Online Learning Platform/Community aimed to support teachings being able to gain access to materials and provide classroom support.
+Welcome to Open Learn!
+We aim to support students being able to gain access to materials and teachers to provide classroom support.

 ## Wiki
 Access Wiki: Click on Wiki Tab or [This Link](https://github.com/crystalchavez99/Hackathon-Project/wiki)